-Maintain at least a 25-foot buffer zone between future planned buildings, ancillary structures, and access roads and mangrove areas and other natural areas slated for preservation (see Figure 13.3).
+Maintain at least a 25-foot buffer zone between future planned buildings, ancillary structures, access roads, mangrove areas and other natural areas, slated for preservation (see Figure 13.3).

-- Policy 1.3.3 BISCAYNE BAY CAMPUS: Protect and enhance existing shallow-water communities and seagrass beds in the waters of Biscayne Bay fronting Biscayne Bay Campus by reducing the impacts of stormwater runoff to these areas. - Policy 1.3.4 BISCAYNE BAY CAMPUS: Protect the shoreline stabilization project carried out by Dade County Department of Environmental Resources Management (DERM) in 1989 and1991. - Policy 1.3.5 BISCAYNE BAY CAMPUS: Complete ongoing mitigation programs and protect new and ongoing mitigation programs. - Objective 1.4 Campus Setting and the Natural Environment: Create an aesthetically pleasing, tropical educational setting through planting of xerophytic vegetation, using native species where possible, which will link natural areas on campus and provide for a harmonious transition from developed to natural areas. - Policy 1.4.1 MODESTO A. MAIDIQUE CAMPUS: Use native vegetation to link natural areas on campus.
-This should be made consistent with objectives of the 3.0 Urban Design Element. - Policy 1.4.2 UNIVERSITY-WIDE: Strongly encourage the use of native xerophytic plant species for use in general landscaping and in the creation and enhancement of wildlife habitat.
+Protect and enhance existing shallow-water communities and seagrass beds in the waters of Biscayne Bay fronting the campus by reducing the impacts of stormwater runoff to these areas.

+Protect the shoreline stabilization project carried out by the Miami-Dade County Department of Environmental Resources Management (DERM) in 1989 and 1991.
+Mangrove fringe should be widened in strategic areas.

+Complete ongoing mitigation programs and protect new and ongoing mitigation programs.

+Campus Setting and the Natural Environment:

+Create an aesthetically pleasing, tropical educational setting through planting of xerophytic vegetation, using native species where possible, which will link natural areas on campus and provide for a harmonious transition from developed to natural areas.

+MODESTO A. MAIDIQUE CAMPUS:

+Use native vegetation to link natural areas on campus.
+This should be made consistent with objectives of the 3.0 Urban Design Element.

+Strongly encourage the use of native xerophytic plant species for use in general landscaping and in the creation and enhancement of wildlife habitat.
 Limit the use of exotic species in general campus landscaping.
-Use of native species will reduce landscape water demands, will reduce seed sources of potentially invasive exotic species, and provide a natural setting that is indicative of a tropical environment. - Policy 1.4.3 The University shall endeavor to prevent any harm to its natural campus environment from construction activities.
-Any damage occurring will be repaired to its former state by those responsible parties. - Policy 1.4.4 BISCAYNE BAY CAMPUS: The Environmental Coordinator shall, in cooperation with Oleta River State Recreation Area personnel, develop a plan to link mangrove areas in the northeast portion of campus with the Oleta River State Recreation Area by means of littoral zone vegetation (along the shoreline) or by plantings of strand vegetation immediately behind shoreline stabilization structures (see Figure 13.3).
+Use of native species will reduce landscape water demands, will reduce seed sources of potentially invasive exotic species, and provide a natural setting that is indicative of a tropical environment.

+The University shall endeavor to prevent any harm to its natural campus environment from construction activities.
+Any damage occurring will be repaired to its former state by those responsible parties.

+The Environmental Coordinator shall, in cooperation with Oleta River State Recreation Area personnel, develop a plan to link mangrove areas in the northeast portion of campus with the Oleta River State Recreation Area by means of littoral zone vegetation (along the shoreline) or by plantings of strand vegetation immediately behind shoreline stabilization structures (see Figure 13.3).
 The Environmental Coordinator shall also encourage Oleta River State Recreation Area personnel to develop a plan for removal of Australian pines from the portion of the Oleta River State Recreation Area adjacent to Biscayne Bay Campus.

-Objective 1.5 Protection of Listed Species: Protect federal, state, and local listed species and their habitat from negative impacts of University activities.
+Protection of Listed Species:

+Protect federal, state, and local listed species and their habitat from negative impacts of University activities.

-- Policy 1.5.1 UNIVERSITY-WIDE: During the initial planning phase of any physical changes to either campus, the University shall perform a census of wildlife and plants in the area to be affected.
-Plants or animals identified in the "Official Lists of Endangered & Potentially Endangered Fauna and Flora in Florida", which is updated annually by the Florida Fish and Wildlife Conservation Commission, or otherwise afforded protection by the host communities and local, state and federal agencies, shall be noted.
-Protection plans for listed species shall be formulated consistent with those of the host communities and appropriate local, state and federal agencies. - Policy 1.5.2 UNIVERSITY-WIDE: University personnel shall, when encountering listed species, follow procedures and seek consultation with the appropriate agencies as identified in the Florida Fish and Wildlife Conservation Commission's Wildlife Methodology Guidelines (1999).
+During the initial planning phase of any physical changes to either campus, the University shall perform a census of wildlife and plants in the area to be affected.
+Plants or animals identified in the "Florida's Endangered and Threatened Species", which is updated annually by the Florida Fish and Wildlife Conservation Commission, or otherwise afforded protection by the host communities and local, state, and federal agencies, shall be noted.
+Protection plans for listed species shall be formulated consistent with those of the host communities and appropriate local, state, and federal agencies.

+University personnel shall, when encountering listed species, follow procedures and seek consultation with the appropriate agencies as identified in the Florida Fish and Wildlife Conservation Commission's Wildlife Methodology Guidelines (1999).

-Objective 1.6 Minimize Impacts of Campus Operational and Maintenance Activities: Establish campus-wide policies to minimize the impacts of campus operational and maintenance activities on the water quality, and to identify hazardous material sources and reduce their negative impacts.
+Minimize Impacts of Campus Operational and Maintenance Activities:

+Establish University-wide policies to minimize the impacts of campus operational and maintenance activities on water quality, and to identify hazardous material sources and reduce their negative impacts.